Rain Parade: Breakup and other projects (1986–2012)

-Mark Marcum joined the heavy metal band Savage Grace after leaving Rain Parade and appeared on their 1986 album After the Fall from Grace and 1987 EP Ride into the Night.
+Mark Marcum joined the heavy metal band Savage Grace after leaving Rain Parade, and appeared on the 1986 album After the Fall from Grace and a 1987 EP, Ride into the Night.

 Reunion and comeback (2012–present)

-The Rain Parade reformed in 2012, performing their comeback gig on December 20, 2012 at Cafe Du Nord in San Francisco on a sold out bill with Powder and the Bang Girl Group Revue.
+The Rain Parade reformed in 2012, performing their comeback gig on December 20, 2012, at Cafe Du Nord in San Francisco on a sold out bill with Powder and the Bang Girl Group Revue.
 The Rain Parade lineup included original members Matt Piucci, Steven Roback and John Thoman, augmented by Mark Hanley, Alec Palao and former Game Theory drummer Gil Ray.
-This lineup also performed at The Earl in Atlanta, GA on January 19, 2013.
-This show was a benefit for Bobby Sutliff of The Windbreakers, who had been injured in a car accident.
+This lineup also performed at The EARL in Atlanta, Georgia, on January 19, 2013, in a benefit for Bobby Sutliff of the Windbreakers, who had been injured in a car accident.

-In December 2013, Rain Parade played two nights with three other reunited Paisley Underground bands—the Bangles, the Dream Syndicate, and the Three O'Clock—at The Fillmore in San Francisco (Dec.
-5) and The Fonda Theatre in Los Angeles (Dec.
-6 benefit concert).
+In December 2013, Rain Parade played two nights with three other reunited Paisley Underground bands—the Bangles, the Dream Syndicate, and the Three O'Clock—at The Fillmore in San Francisco (December 5) and The Fonda Theatre in Los Angeles (December 6, a benefit concert for Education Through Music-Los Angeles).

 In 2014, drummer Gil Ray gave up performing due to health concerns, and was replaced in the lineup by returning member Stephan Junca.
 Ray died of cancer in 2017.